 (3) A person unable to provide identifying documentation as specified in subsection (1) or (2) of this section may request that the department review other available documentation in order to ascertain identity.
 The department may waive the requirement if it finds that other documentation clearly establishes the identity of the applicant.
 Notwithstanding the requirements in subsection (2) of this section, the department shall issue an identicard to an applicant for whom it receives documentation pursuant to RCW 74.13.283.

-(4) An identicard or a driver's license that includes a photograph that has been renewed by mail or by electronic commerce is valid for identification purposes if the applicant met the identification requirements of subsection (1), (2), or (3) and either (6) or (7) of this section at the time of previous issuance.
+(4) An identicard or a driver's license that includes a photograph that has been renewed by mail or by electronic commerce is valid for identification purposes if the applicant met the identification requirements of subsection (1), (2), or (3), and either (6) or (7) of this section at the time of previous issuance.

-(6) ((If the applicant is unable to prove his or her identity under this section, the department shall plainly label the license “not valid for identification purposes.”))The department shall not issue an official state personal identicard, driver’s license or commercial driver’s license to a person who is not a resident of this state.
+(6) ((If the applicant is unable to prove his or her identity under this section, the department shall plainly label the license “not valid for identification purposes.”))
+The department shall not issue an official state personal identicard, driver’s license or commercial driver’s license to a person who is not a resident of this state.
 A person, other than a citizen or national of the United States, or an alien lawfully admitted for permanent residence, shall be deemed to be a nonresident for purposes of Title 46, unless and until the Department of Licensing has verified that the person is lawfully present in the United States, through the Systematic Alien Verification for Entitlements program.

-(7) The department may issue, renew or replace a driver license, driver permit or identification card for an applicant who has submitted a Social Security number only after the department verifies the Social Security number with the United States Social Security Administration. (a) This section does not apply if the department previously verified the Social Security number as required by subsection (7) of this section and the person applying for the driver license, driver permit or identification card is a citizen or permanent legal resident of the United States.
+(8) This section does not apply if the department previously verified the matched Date of Birth and Social Security number as required by subsection (7) of this section and the person applying for the driver's license, driver's permit or identificard is a citizen or permanent legal resident of the United States.

 (a) Admission to the United States in a valid, unexpired immigrant or nonimmigrant visa status;

-(c) Admission into the United States in refugee status
+(c) Admission into the United States in refugee status;

-(d) An approved application for temporary protected status in the United States
+(d) An approved application for temporary protected status in the United States;

 (e) Approved deferred action status; or